intel/userspace-cni-network-plugin/README.md

 The Userspace CNI, based on the input config data, adds interfaces (memif and/or vhost-user interfaces) to a local OVS-DPDK or VPP instance running on the host.
-Then adds that interface to a local network, like a L2 Bridge.
+Then adds that interface to a local network, like an L2 Bridge.
 The Userspace CNI then processes config data intended for the container and adds that data to a Database the container can consume.